Their On-and-Off Patterns of Coming Close and Backing Away

 While making up brings the intense feelings back, as soon as things become settled again, they may fear it means the love is dying.
 Thus, their fear of rejection gets triggered again.
 They need, in such situations, to understand that there are phases in a relationship, and that just because an infatuation phase wears off, this doesn’t mean they will be abandoned or are not loved anymore.
 The most dangerous types of partners for the fear-based Seductive Withholder are narcissistic Seductive Withholders, Romance Addicts or individuals who are too emotionally distant.
 Their doubts and intuitions in such relationships can get the best of them and sometimes are founded.

 There are two forms of Fixer-Uppers: those who are not being abused and those who are.
+There are fixer-uppers who aren’t seductive withholders, but for this article we will only discuss the ones that are.

 - physical or emotional abuse